-Use of Pupil Premium
+Pupil Premium Strategy Documents

 We believe that every school has a duty to ensure that each individual child is entitled to the best possible chance of achieving their potential.
 Consequently, we have a full plan to ensure that we use our Pupil Premium funding to address national inequalities between the achievement of those children who are eligible for free school meals or are children in care when compared to their peers.